 ALL of the above methods can cause either, the mouth parts to be left behind- which can cause inflammation or abscess and/or the tick to regurgitate its stomach contents including the pathogens which cause disease.
-If you are having trouble removing a tick please book in for a FREE nurse clinic and we can give you a hand to get it off.
+If you are having trouble removing a tick please book an appointment and we can give you a hand to get it off.
 We also sell tick hooks at the practice.

 What about Lymes Disease?

 There a number of diseases spread by ticks in the UK, probably the most widely known is lymes disease caused by the bacteria Borrelia burgdorferi.
 Recent surveys suggest that 2.3% of ticks in the UK are infected with lymes disease.
 Lymes disease can affect both people and animals however there are no cases of an animal passing the disease directly to a human.
 Lymes disease has never been reported as a clinical problem in cats although they are able to be infected.